jlamsens/opensysadmins/docs/howtos/access-cisco-device-rommon/index.md

     ```

 === "Step3b"
-    If the password recovery mechanism is disabled (line12), you will lose all the configuration.
+    If the password recovery mechanism is disabled, you will lose all the configuration.
 Flash is initialised for you.
-Choose "y" at the prompt (line31).
+Choose "y" at the prompt.

     ``` title='' hl_lines="12 31"
     Welcome to minicom 2.8